 All votes must be verified.
 We need to verify that all our voters are real people and this is the easiest way to ensure that is the case.

 You can choose for this to be either by mobile phone number or email address.
 If you wish to verify your vote(s) via a mobile phone you will be sent a text message containing a verification code.
 You will need to enter this code in the box specified on the voting page.
 In order for your vote to be counted, please make sure you submit the verification code before leaving the website.

 If you choose to verify your vote(s) via email then you will be emailed a link that you need to click on to verify your vote.
 Please click this link.
 If you think the link has not been sent please remember to check your junk/spam folder.
 You will not need to go back on to The People’s Projects website to do this.
 If you do not verify your vote it will not be counted.

 *Please note that the map and postcode finder are only an approximate guide and there is no guarantee you will be given your local ITV or STV region.
 If you can't find the project or region you want, please go to the list of regions.

 The People’s Projects is an opportunity for you to have your say in where National Lottery funding goes in your community.

-In September 2016 the Big Lottery Fund invited projects that have received funding through its small grants programmes over the past year to say what they had achieved and how they would like to develop their project further.
+In September 2018 The National Lottery Community Fund invited projects that have received funding through its small grants programme to say what they had achieved and how they would like to develop their project or work further.

 About the partners

-- ITV supports the promotion of The People’s Projects through regional news broadcasting
+Support the promotion of The People’s Projects through regional news broadcasting.